atk4/data/README.md

 **PHP Framework for better Business Logic design and scalable database access.**

-Use Agile Data inside your existing PHP application (works with most frameworks) to define and map your business logic into your database schema.
-Agile Data is designed with fresh ideas how to solve efficiency, performance, clarity, testability and cross-database compatibility in medium and large PHP projects.
+Using Agile Data inside your PHP app allows you to abstract database (SQL or NoSQL) access without loosing access to power-features (grouping, aggregating, sub-queries, custom expressions, cross-vendor references, entity-level joins).

+You will be able to separate your business logic from schema domain, so that the rest of your application could use expressions, imported fields and aggregate columns transparently.

+Agile Data also offers you to implement enterprise-focused features such as ACL, Audit, Undo, Scopes as well as transparently change database vendor for your entity storage.

 Code Quality: